FamosoMocoso/pwnagotchi_custom_ui/README.md

 # Pwnagotchi Custom UI

 This repositry contains the files necessary to change the UI for pwnagotchi + waveshare3 eInk-Display.
+Here I added some lines and changed the position and content of some lables.
 Changes apply to hardware display and webUI.

 ## Example